Sustainable Practices: A Lifeline for Struggling Businesses Facing Bankruptcy

 The Financial Impact of Unsustainable Practices

-Now, think of your business like that lemonade stand.
+Now, think of your business as that lemonade stand.
 When you use more resources than necessary, it's like buying too many lemons.
 Not only is this expensive but it’s also frowned upon by customers who are increasingly making buying decisions based on how companies approach issues like sustainability.

 Today’s consumers want to buy from businesses that care about the planet.
 If customers see that your business isn't eco-friendly, they might decide to go somewhere else.
 Losing customers means losing sales…you get the idea.